Crohn’s disease

 Self-help groups

-The exchange with people who are affected by the same disease can be a great support in coping with the disease.
+Talking to people with the same condition can be a great support when coping with an illness.
 Advice on finding a suitable self-help group is available from Selbsthilfe Zürich.
-Self-Help Zurich and the University Hospital Zurich are cooperation partners in the national project “Health literacy thanks to self-help-friendly hospitals”.
+Self-Help Zurich and the University Hospital Zurich are cooperation partners in the national project „Health literacy thanks to self-help-friendly hospitals“.

 • Fistulas: These are tube-like connections between organs and tissues that are unnatural and should not occur there.
 You can recognize that such fistulas have formed by the following signs, for example: Soiled underwear, stool in the urine or stool discharge via the vagina.
 Close collaboration between gastroenterology and surgery is particularly important for more complex fistulas, which is why a specialized interdisciplinary fistula consultation was established at the University Hospital several years ago.